 Student eligibility for financial aid does not carry over from year to year.
-If your financial situation changes — or your academic progress and course load take a dip — you could receive less financial aid or even lose eligibility entirely.
+If your financial situation changes — or your academic progress and course load take a dip — you could receive less financial aid or even lose financial aid entirely.

 If your aid package is less than the year before, you might be wondering, can I get financial aid back after losing it?
 Students do have some options to get financial aid back, but it’s important to understand why you lost it in the first place.

-Here’s a look at some possible reasons for losing financial aid, tips for working to restore it, and alternative options to help pay for college.
+Here’s a look at some possible reasons for losing financial aid, tips on how to get financial aid back, and alternative options to help pay for college.

 Key Points